-On important thing to remember is that probiotics are bacteria too, just good bacteria.
-Some of the natural antifungals are not selective enough to only kill bad bacteria so you should make sure probiotics are doses at least 4 hours away from antifungals.
+One important thing to remember is that probiotics are bacteria too, just good bacteria.
+Some of the natural antifungals are not selective enough to only kill bad bacteria so make sure probiotics are doses at least 4 hours away from antifungals.

-Either way, remember to start only one thing at a time and watch for reaction.
-Always raise slowly to avoid harsh die off symptoms!
+Either way, remember to start only one thing at a time and go slow!
+Always raise slowly to avoid unpleasant die-off symptoms!

-It does get better with adequate chelation!
-Yeast will become much easier to control with less antifungal and eventually it will go away entirely.
+It does get better with adequate chelation. but it takes time.
+Yeast will become much easier to control with less anti-fungal and eventually it will go away entirely.

 *for further information on treating natural fungal overgrowth see the Yeast Chapter in our second edition book.